nirmeshk/luigi/README.md

 - In Python, we have [hypothesis](https://hypothesis.readthedocs.org/en/latest/index.html) that is used to generate huge amount of test cases based on the properties that you specify for a fucntion.
 - We have targeted luigi/tools/luigi_grep.py file as it had really low coverage initially.
 The test file is available at <code>test/luigi_grep_test.py</code>.
 - The hypothesis runs tests using a specific type of input, in this case text, to try to find examples that break the test.
 Additionally you can specify contraint assumptions about the input, so that it doesn't fail on inapplicable examples.
+- It generated the new test files under `./.hypothesis/` folder depending upon the properties.
 - Using this, we managed to increase the coverage increased from 24% to 45% in the file under test.
 ![coverage one](/images/luigi_grep_coverage_1.png)
 ![coverage two](/images/luigi_grep_coverage_2.png)